U.S. small business bailout starts Friday. Is the gov't ready?

 The brand-new Paycheck Protection Program, aimed at keeping large swaths of Main Street afloat as the coronavirus pandemic spreads, enlists the U.S. Treasury, the Small Business Administration (SBA), and many of the country's financial institutions in an effort that economists say is crucial to keeping the United States from plunging into a deep downturn.

-It also throws the nearly 67-year-old SBA into a higher profile role than ever before, one that some lenders worry it could struggle to fill.
+It also throws the nearly 67-year-old SBA into a higher profile role than ever before, one lenders say it is struggling to fill.

+JP Morgan Chase, the country's largest lender, told customers late Thursday that it would not be able to start taking applications on Friday.
+Banks are worried the program poses too much legal and financial risk.

+Treasury Secretary Steven Mnuchin said on Thursday evening that the program would be "up and running tomorrow," and encouraged all small businesses to contact their lenders.

 GIANT EXPANSION

 The rescue package amounts to a giant expansion of activity for the 3,300 people who work at SBA.
-The $349 billion in loans Treasury Secretary Steven Mnuchin is hoping to move quickly through that program is 12 times the $28.1 billion in loans the SBA approved in all of fiscal 2019.
+The $349 billion in loans Mnuchin is hoping to move quickly through that program is 12 times the $28.1 billion in loans the SBA approved in all of fiscal 2019.

 According to budget documents, the SBA approved 58,000 loans through its main program in the most recent fiscal year, 16% short of its target figure.
 Millions of small businesses could apply for the paycheck protection program on Friday alone.